tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-4.md

 is not ideal!
 What happened is that our pattern replaced the last transform with the function input and left behind the now dead transpose input.
-The Canonicalizer knows to cleanup dead operations, however MLIR conservatively assume that operations may have side-effects.
-We can fix it by adding a new traits, `HasNoSideEffect`, to our `TransposeOp`:
+The Canonicalizer knows to cleanup dead operations, however MLIR conservatively assumes that operations may have side-effects.
+We can fix it by adding a new trait, `HasNoSideEffect`, to our `TransposeOp`:

 ```c++
 class TransposeOp : public mlir::Op<TransposeOp, mlir::OpTrait::OneOperand,